 - The "glorifieds" of the Left Behind series are that way due to the nature of their new bodies and minds.

-- The Halo books have the Spartans.
-One of the physical enhancements that the Spartans undergo at the age of fourteen suppresses their sex drive, and either the books don't really touch on it, or it's not important to Master Chief and his brothers and sisters.
-There is one Spartan named Maria who retired from the unit to raise a family, but still works as a beta tester for all their new equipment, so they probably aren't automatically aromantic.
-Randall also struck a deal with ONI after going AWOL to have most of his augmentations removed and has a daughter by Halo: Nightfall.
-Strictly speaking, the damping of their sex drives is a common side effect of the hormonal alterations that the Spartans are subjected to.
+- The Halo books note that one of the physical enhancements that the Spartan-IIs undergo suppresses their sex drive, though the books don't go any further into this.
+That said, they aren't necessarily aromantic or even automatically asexual; Maria-062 officially retired to raise a family (though she still works as a beta tester for the Spartans' new equipment), while Randall-037 struck a deal with ONI after going AWOL to have most of his augmentations removed and has a daughter by Halo: Nightfall.
+To clarify, the damping of their sex drives is a common side effect of the hormonal alterations that the Spartans are subjected to.
 While this represents a decrease in drive, it does not necessarily eliminate that drive entirely, nor does every individual Spartan react to the treatment exactly the same way.
 While asexual Spartans are the norm, exceptions can be expected.

 - Lily Briscoe from Virginia Wolfe's "To The Lighthouse" is described as asexual by Margaret Drabble in the introduction to the Oxford University Press edition.